birchwood-langham/dockerised-development-environment/README.md

 ============

-2020-04-05: Added vimrc configurations, updated Nodejs to current version and installed Typescript
+2020-04-06: Added vimrc configurations, updated Nodejs to current version, installed Typescript and .Net Core, replaced IntelliJ with the version including the JBR
 2020-04-05: Hotfix: could not use docker without using sudo.
 Additionally installed aws cli and terraform
 2020-04-05: Updated the image to use Visual Studio Code server and added make file, launcher scripts etc.
 2019-09-19: Version bump on Go, Scala, SBT, IntelliJ, Protocol buffers etc.